The top 8 regional NSW property hotspots in 2026

 Point Clare

-You will be hard-pressed to find any of the regional NSW property hotspots in 2025 that offer the same views and settings that Point Clare does.
-It’s one of the best-kept secrets within the Central Coast.
+You’ll be hard-pressed to find anywhere in NSW that offers the same views and settings that Point Clare does.
+Despite that, it’s one of the best-kept secrets within the Central Coast.
 Just south of Gosford, Point Clare offers direct access to Brisbane Water without the traffic of major centres.
 It’s not far from the Central Coast Highway and also has direct links to Woy Woy.

 LGA: Central Coast